 US sanctions and export control regulations prevent us from offering this course to learners located, or ordinarily residing in, the Crimean region of Ukraine, Cuba, Iran, North Korea, and Syria.

-When enrollment is open, visit the course page and hit the "Enroll Now" button on the course page.
+When enrollment is open, visit the course page and hit the "Enroll Now" button.
 You may be prompted to first register for a MIT xPRO account if you do not have one already.
 Complete this process, and then continue with the enrollment process.

 We offer a discount for groups.
 Visit our enterprise page for more details.
 For a group of five or more individuals, you can pay via invoice.
 To be invoiced, please email email@example.com with the number of individuals in your group, and instructions to register will be provided.
 Please note that our payment terms are net zero, and all invoices must be paid prior to the course start date.
 Failure to remit payment before the course begins will result in removal from the course.
 No extensions or exceptions can be granted.

 Individual registrations must be completed by May 20, 2019.

 Individual registrants must complete registrations and pay online with a valid credit card at the time of registration.
 MIT xPRO accepts globally recognized major credit or debit cards that have a Visa, MasterCard, Discover, American Express or Diner's Club logo.
 All learners will receive a payment receipt.
 Payment must be received in full; payment plans are not available.
 Payment via Purchase Order/Invoice is available for groups comprised of more than 5 individuals.

 Instructions for accessing the course site will be sent to all paid registrants via email prior to the course launch date.
 In order to receive these instructions, please add firstname.lastname@example.org to your “trusted senders” list.
 If you have not received these instructions by the course start date, visit your account dashboard to login and start the course on the advertised course start date: May 20, 2019.